leonmavr/asm_shapes/README.md

 (img3.gif)

 ## Known bugs
-1. When choosing to draw a circle, if the secold click is left of the first one, the program.
+1. When choosing to draw a circle, if the secold click is left of the first one, the program
+   crashes.

 ## Todo
 1. Fix bug 1.